hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 ## Overview

 !!! warning
     Electron support is in beta, so you may encounter problems and missing features.
-It has only been tested with Electron 19.
+It has only been tested with recent Electron versions.
 Please let us know in the [discussion forum](https://github.com/hydraulic-software/conveyor/discussions) or [chat rooms](https://hydraulic.zulipchat.com/#narrow/stream/329916-general) how you get along.

 When using Conveyor to package [Electron](https://www.electronjs.org) apps the results differ slightly from other tools.
 There are several update engines that can be used with Electron, however they all have a variety of problems: